 The Client shall satisfy itself as to the suitability of the Candidate by taking up any references provided by the Candidate or the Agency before Engaging said Candidate.

-The final responsibility and final decision as to whether such a Candidate should be Engaged for a Permanent or Short Term position is that of the Client.
+The final responsibility and final decision as to whether such a Candidate should be Engaged for a Permanent or Short-Term position is that of the Client.

 If required, the Client shall be responsible for obtaining work and other permits, for the arrangement of medical examinations and/or investigations into the medical history of any Candidate, and satisfying any medical and other requirements or qualifications required by law of the country in which the Candidate is Engaged to work.